ibm-js/dworklight/store/README.md

 store.set("addBackend",lang.hitch(this,function(object,options){
 	var def = new Deferred();
 	//do something to send new object to the backend.
 If there is a conflict (i.e. 409 status code) then you should
-	//reject the deferred with an errorObject = {status: 409}.
+	//reject the deferred with an errorObject = {statusCode: 409}.
 The object will not be added to the JSONStore collection
 	//in this case.
 	...
 	return def.promise;